MELAS - Mitochondrial Encephalomyopathy, Lactic Acidosis, Strokelike Episodes

 Histologic Findings

 Muscle biopsy demonstrates ragged red fibers on modified Gomori trichrome stain in at least 85% of cases.
-Ragged red fibers, common to MELAS, myoclonic epilepsy with ragged red fibers (MERRF),[9] Kearns-Sayer, and overlap syndromes, reflect proliferation of abnormal mitochondria under the sarcolemma.
-Negative muscle biopsy findings do not preclude consideration of this syndrome.
+Ragged red fibers, common to MELAS, myoclonic epilepsy with ragged red fibers (MERRF),[14] Kearns-Sayer, and overlap syndromes, reflect proliferation of abnormal mitochondria under the sarcolemma.
+Negative muscle biopsy findings do not preclude consideration of mitochondrial encephalomyopathy, lactic acidosis, and strokelike episodes (MELAS) syndrome.
+Heteroplasmy complicates biopsy testing and a given sample may be negative and may require high-read depth.

 Pathologic examination of brain tissues demonstrates multiple cortical and subjacent white matter ischemic regions, spongiform degeneration of cortex, and calcium deposition in capillary walls of the globus pallidus.